 - 0: Not using EPC functional.
 (Default)

-- 171: Using the epc17-1 functional [41].
+- 171: Using the epc17-1 functional [42].

-- 17 (or 172): Using the epc17-2 functional [271].
+- 17 (or 172): Using the epc17-2 functional [293].

 It has been shown that EPC functionals have significant impact on the total energy of the calculations.
-Including EPC will result in a better estimation of zero-point energy caused by the quantization of protons.
+Including EPC will result in a better estimation of the spacial distribution of quantum protons as well as the zero-point energy caused by the quantization of protons.